bilodroid/ioanna-01/README.md

 ## Note

 Ensure your system's microphone and speakers are working correctly for the best experience.
 This project uses various APIs and may incur costs if used extensively.

-i will always be grateful to Dr. Ioanna Giorgi for the wonderful experience of scrating the surface of my own true capabilities